St Nicolas Park: History

 Windermere Avenue is also an important thoroughfare, and in fact was originally intended to be the main road through the estate.

 The first part of the estate to be built was constructed in the 1960s, and is also known as the Glebe Estate, as it was built on land belonging to Glebe Farm (after which nearby Glebe Lane is named).
 It comprises those streets in the south of the estate, which are mainly named after lakes and places in the English Lake District (e.g. Kirkstone Walk, Ullswater Avenue, Coniston Way).
 Some streets also bear the name of local dignitaries (e.g. Knox Crescent, Raison Avenue).

 The second part of the estate was built in the 1970s, based around Pallett Drive (named after the constructor that built the first part of the estate).
 The streets in this area are mainly named after places on the Thames (e.g. Woodcote Avenue, Reading Avenue, Chelsea Close).
 One street (Callendar Close) is named after a local farm, while Milby Drive takes its name from the town and parish church of Milby in George Eliot's Scenes of Clerical Life, which was based on Nuneaton (her home town) and St Nicolas parish church.
 Milby Drive was originally built in two (unconnected) parts (the first leading off Higham Lane, the second leading off the southern part of Pallett Drive).

 The third and final part of the estate was developed in the 1990s and consisted of the central part of Milby Drive (connecting the two existing parts) and the adjoining cul-de-sacs, which, with the exception of Change Brook Close (named after a local tributary of the Anker), are named after English cathedral cities (e.g. Canterbury Way, Lichfield Close, Norwich Close).

 Education

 St Nicolas Park is served by two primary schools: St Nicolas CE Primary School (which also serves the nearby Horeston Grange estate), on Windermere Avenue, and Milby Primary School, on Milby Drive.

 At secondary level, St Nicolas Park is in the catchment area for nearby Higham Lane School.

-Post-16 education is provided by King Edward VI College, in the centre of Nuneaton, and North Warwickshire and Hinckley College, adjacent to the estate.
+Post-16 education is provided by King Edward VI College, in the centre of Nuneaton, and North Warwickshire and South Leicestershire College, adjacent to the estate.